 Yes, indeed.
 I was married and having an affair.
 We spent hours talking or chatting on the phone, flirting over text like teenagers and sharing every tiny detail of our lives with one another.
 Conversations led to meetings, which led to secret dates and some sinful pleasures between the sheets.

 Related Reading: 7 sexy things women do that turn guys on

 Why Having An Affair Is Good For Your Marriage

 We have been together for almost four years, and not once have I felt any sort of cheating guilt or felt bad about sleeping with another man, and most importantly, loving him with all my heart.

-His presence has softened my stand towards my husband and made my marriage more bearable.
+His presence has softened my gaze towards my husband and made my marriage more bearable.
 Can an affair save a marriage?
 Yes, absolutely it can.
 I can now empathize with him when he tells me that he wants to change, but he has no control over his rage.
 I have no control over my love.

 The man I’m in love with has kissed my bruises, taught me how to dance in the rain and walk with my head firmly on my shoulders.
 A lot of people would judge me on a lot of counts, but I wouldn’t have my life any other way.
 I am happy with who I am but I am also a good wife to my husband.

 Can an affair help a marriage?
 If it is true love, then there is absolutely no doubt about it.
 Because true love can give you the strength to get through anything, even if it is the type of marriage that sucks the life out of you.
 I am a better and happier individual today and that is what matters most.

 According to these stats, at least 50% of marriages survive infidelity and partners continue to stay together.
 There is inconclusive evidence on the question, “Can an affair help a marriage or not?”, but marriages certainly do persist and people often continue to stay together.